MattSzymonski/GGJ-Jammer-Registrator/README.md

 ## Notes
 - .csv file should contain GGJ usernames of jammers, all in the first column and starting from the second row (so in first row can be some label) Exemplary file can be found in this repository
 - The best way to generate .csv file is via exporting it from Google Sheets (see image example below)
-- Don't worry it won't steal your login credentials :D. If you don't believe, you can check the source code of this program.
+- If you are interested in how this is programmed you can check the source code of this program.
+It is provided in this repository.
 It is open source software

 <br>